Specialist Mentors for Mental Health (MH) and Autism Spectrum (AS)

-An overview of the support available to students whose studies are affected by long term mental health and/or Autism related conditions.
+Support available to students whose studies are affected by long-term mental health and/or autism-related conditions.

-The Mental Health Mentors (MHM) and Autistic Spectrum Mentors (ASM) within the Student Disability Service (SDS) provide support to students with long term mental health and/or Autism related conditions.
+MH and AS Specialist Mentors provide support to students with long term mental health and/or autism-related conditions.
 Support is available to students studying at all degree levels.

-The focus of MHM/ASM support is on student academic progression (including perfectionism, procrastination, time-management) as well as well-being strategies including sleep hygiene, healthy eating, exercise regimes and relaxation techniques.
+The focus of MH and AS Mentor support is on student academic progression (including perfectionism, procrastination, time-management) as well as wellbeing strategies including sleep hygiene, healthy eating, exercise regimes and relaxation techniques.

 New students can expect to receive the following pattern of sessions, though each student’s support will be assessed on an individual basis: